chrgarcia19/netsvc-appdev/README.md

 ## Code formatting

-Java code will be formatted using clang-format with llvm styling.
+C and Java code will be formatted using clang-format with llvm styling.

 ```bash
 clang-format -style=llvm <filename_goes_here.java>